-Simone LaValle grew up in Switzerland and was a handball wunderkind.
+Simone Hedinger grew up in Switzerland and was a handball wunderkind.

 While growing up, Simone played competitive team handball in the club system in Switzerland.
 She played for the U16 Swiss junior team.
 In addition to playing competitive team handball, she also played tennis and curling and competed with her parents and older brother in family tournaments.
 She also skied in the winters and mountaineered in the summers.
 When moving to the states, Simone started to play volleyball and soccer and currently still does on a recreational level.